lnxd/docker-lolminer/README.md

-# lolminer Docker Container for Unraid
+# lolMiner Docker Container for Unraid

-lolminer binary source for this container is currently version 5.5c from [Github](https://github.com/lolminerDevTeam/lolminer/).
+lolMiner binary source for this container is currently version 1.24a from [Github](https://github.com/lolminerDevTeam/lolminer/).

 It contains version 20.20 of the AMDGPU Pro Drivers direct from [AMD](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-20-20)